pub trait SchedulerTimer {

 Implementations should disable the timer and put it in a lower power state.
 However, not all implementations will be able to guarantee this (for example depending on the underlying hardware or if the timer is implemented on top of a virtualized timer).

-sourcefn arm(&self)
+Sourcefn arm(&self)

 fn arm(&self)